-- Alternating your water requirement with juice can balance your hydration levels too.
+- Alternating your water requirements with pomegranate juice can balance your hydration levels too.

-- Pomegranate juice can provide nearly a quarter of your daily requirement of vitamin K in a single go.
+- Pomegranate juice can provide nearly a quarter of your daily requirements of Vitamin K in a single go.

-- If you are a meat eater, then you can further complement the flavour of your lamb preparations by garnishing a few mint leaves and peppering pomegranate seeds by the side.
+If you eat meat, then you can further complement the flavour of your lamb preparations by garnishing it with a few mint leaves and pomegranate seeds.

-- When preparing mixed fruit smoothies or even milkshakes, add a few pomegranate seeds to tweak the taste or use them as a topping before serving them.
+When preparing mixed fruit smoothies or even milkshakes, add a few pomegranate seeds to enhance the taste or use them as a topping before serving them.

-- Pregnancy ought to be medication-free.
-However, this isn’t always a possibility for all women, and some might be on medications to assist the pregnancy and maintain proper health.
-Women who are on medicines for thinning the blood, using inhibitors or even hypertension, could face issues by consumption of pomegranates.
-Some aspects of the fruit could react with the constituents of the medicine, affecting its functionality.
+Pregnant women who are taking medicines for thinning the blood, using inhibitors or have hypertension, could face serious health problems by the consumption of pomegranates.
+Some aspects of the fruit could react with the constituents of the medicines, affecting their functionality.

-- The calorie count of pomegranates is on a higher side.
-This is quite a benefit for women who struggle to meet their daily requirements due to other dietary restrictions.
-However, this also needs to be a factor to be observed since it might be effortless to cross your healthy threshold of calories by consuming this fruit in excessive amounts.
+The calorie count of pomegranates is on a higher side.
+This is quite a benefit for women who struggle to meet their daily requirements of calories due to other dietary restrictions.
+However, one could easily cross their healthy threshold of calories by consuming this fruit in excessive amounts.

 If a woman consumes pomegranate extract, it could trigger premature contractions.
 Pomegranate extracts must be avoided by pregnant women at all costs.
-The prime reason for that is that the extract is prepared without separating the rind from the rest of the fruit.
-The presence of the rind leads to the extract containing certain elements which are known to interact with a pregnant woman’s body and trigger premature contractions.
+The prime reason for this is that the extract is prepared without separating the rind from the rest of the fruit.
+The extract with rind contains certain elements which can interact with a pregnant woman’s body and trigger premature contractions.

-While choosing the fruit, go for a heavier one since that would have the most juice.
-On the outside, it should be thin yet hard.
+- While buying pomegranates, make sure you choose the ones that are heavier.
+Remember heavy pomegranates are juicier.
+On the outside, they should be thin yet hard.
 You can scoop out the seeds after immersing the fruit in cold water or use your fingers to take them out and refrigerate them.
-Mix them with your breakfast cereal, other food preparations, or even your tea.
-Yes, it does taste good.
+Add them in your breakfast cereal or in other food preparations.

-Pomegranate fruit for pregnancy might be one of the best ways to complement your necessary nutrition on a daily basis.
-The benefits of this fruit are numerous, and the risks are present only when consumed beyond capacity or opting for the extract.
-Eat the fruit just as you would eat any other item and you would have a safe pregnancy without complications.
+Including pomegranates in your pregnancy diet is one of the best ways to ensure that your nutritional requirements are met on a daily basis.
+The benefits of this fruit are umpteen, and the complications arise only when it is consumed in excess or if the extract is consumed.
+Eat the fruit just as you would eat any other healthy item and you would have a safe pregnancy!